When it comes to garment constructions, sewing your hem represents the finish line.

 Easy and neat and tidy too!

-Sew easy tip: You can actually use this technique to make even deeper hems or an even narrower one.
+Sew easy tip: You can actually use this technique with a ⅛ inch (narrower) or a ½ inch (deeper) hem allowance.

 Alright.
 Now that we’ve got wovens covered, it’s time to tackle…

 Frankly, sewing knit hems on a sewing machine can be fiddly!

 And the three most important thing you need to know about hemming knits are…

 - If you don’t have a walking foot, then you need to stabilize the hem allowance with knit interfacing before you get to your sewing machine!
 Or, get ready for a hem that is as wavy as the ocean waves during a tropical hurricane!